 Allen Ghareeb ’13 Puts Service First at Bradley and Abroad December 12, 2013 As president of Fellows, an organization that promotes leadership and civic responsibility, and a member of SERVE, Bradley University’s service organization, Allen Ghareeb is no stranger to volunteer opportunities at Bradley.

-Panel Analyzes Religion Through Lens of Liberal Arts December 2, 2013 Dr. Robert Fuller and three other Bradley faculty examined Fuller’s latest book, “The Body of Faith: A Biological History of Religion in America,” in November’s College of Liberal Arts and Sciences Lecture Series.
+Faculty Panel Discusses Religion Through Liberal Arts Lens December 2, 2013 Dr. Robert Fuller and three other Bradley faculty examined Fuller’s latest book, “The Body of Faith: A Biological History of Religion in America,” in November’s College of Liberal Arts and Sciences Lecture Series.
 In addition to Fuller, the panel included professors from the biology, psychology, and history departments.

 Bradley alumna named curator for NSTA November 21, 2013 Nicole Vick, ’13, graduated from Bradley University with a Professional Master of Arts in Environmental Science Education.
 She has now been selected as curator for the National Science Teachers Association (NSTA) to roll out new national core standards for science as part of the Next Generation Science Standards (NGSS).